August, the last month of the summer in

 UV index

-In August, the average daily maximum UV index is 10.
-A UV Index of 8 to 10 symbolizes a very high health hazard from exposure to the Sun's UV radiation for average individuals.
+The average daily maximum UV index in August is 10.
+A UV Index estimate of 8 to 10 represents a very high threat to health from unprotected exposure to Sun's UV rays for ordinary individuals.

-Note: The daily maximum UV index of 10 in August interpret into the following advice:
+Note: The average daily UV index of 10 in August transforms into the following instructions: